Choosing Guns for 4-H Shooting Sports-Rifles

 Let's start with a Rifle.
 Just about any .22 Rifle that will fire a .22lr round is legal for 4-H so long as it weighs less than 8 lbs and has a trigger pull greater than 2.5 lbs.
 Now, with that said, probably 90%+ of the .22 rifles for sale meet those criteria, but all aren't as target and range shooting friendly as others.
 For instance, a break action rifle, and lever action rifles are not very "Prone Position" friendly because of the way they operate.
 Tube magazines are problematic too, because to when loading kids have a tendency to lose Muzzle Control.
 The same is true with break actions.
 So that leaves guns that are either single loaded or have a box magazine.
 The best two actions for most are either Bolt-Action or Semi-Auto.
 The Bolt-Actions have an advantage that they usually have the option to be single loaded if that is desired or use the box magazine.
 In the case of 4-H, a 5 round magazine is all that will be required.
 (Having a magazine is desirable for our Senior Competitions because they have timed strings in the course of fire.)
 The other advantage to Bolt-Action Rifles is without any or much modification they tend to be more accurate and because there are fewer moving parts, they are much less likely to have problems such as jams and misfeeds.

 Another thing to consider is that many of our kids also compete on Hunter Education Teams associated with the NC Wildlife Resources Commission.
 The same rifle will work for both, really the only difference is the minimum trigger pull for HE is 3 lbs.
 4-H basically uses CMP Rules (Civilian Marksmanship Program) and NC WRC has their own rules, but very similar and in general a little more lenient.
-In 4-H we have two Rifle competitions for both Juniors (9-13) and Seniors (14-18) as of 2018.
+In 4-H we have two Rifle competitions for both Juniors (8-13) and Seniors (14-18) as of 2026.
 They are Open Sights and Telescopic Sights.
 In HE they have the choice of open or telescopic, but it's the same competition, so most shoot telescopic sights (I know I would).
 There are a couple of ways to deal with that if a 4-H kid wants to shoot both.
 Obviously, two different rifles is a choice, but that's twice the expense.
 The other is to shoot telescopic first then remove the scope to shoot open sights.
-We try to accommodate those who want to shoot both by letting them shoot a club rifle for the open sight competition if they don't want to remove the scope.
+We try to accommodate those who want to shoot both by letting them shoot a “club rifle” for the other competition.
+We have acquired a pretty solid selection of both open-sight and scoped rifles.
 (Some kids just use our guns anyway, we don't require that they provide their own, however, the HE Teams do)

 1- CZs: CZ Bolt Action rifles are one of the best "out of the box" rifles made!
 They are solid and shoot most any ammunition well.
-The CZ 452 LUX and Super LUX are the Gold Standard. they have long 28 inch barrels and a smooth adjustable trigger.
+The CZ 452 LUX and Super LUX are the Gold Standard for Open Sight Rifle.
+They have long 28 inch barrels and a smooth adjustable trigger.
 Our Club Rifles are CZ 452 Military Trainers which unfortunately are no longer manufactured, but pretty easy to find either used or New Old Stock.
 Slightly shorter 26 inch barrel, but have the great and easily adjusted trigger.
 The newer CZs other than the LUXs have removable barrels so that they can interchange with a .17 hmr barrel.
 I hear they are not quite as accurate, don't know if that is a fact or not?

 4-5-Mossberg and Marlin: The Mossberg International Bolt-Action seems to be a decent rifle as is the Marlin Bolt-Action XT Series.
 Not a fan of the Marlin 60 Series.
 The tube magazine is a problem as I mentioned earlier and frankly they seem to be extremely ammunition finicky.